revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 </details>

 ---
-19. Rohit is creating a class named "Dog", which has __init__() method that has one parameter as "name".
+19. John is creating a class named "Dog", which has __init__() method that has one parameter as "name".
 He forgets how to create a "getName()" method that returns the name when the method is called and a "setName()" method which sets the value for 'name' parameter.
-Given below is an incomplete piece of code, help rohit to make his code working.
+Given below is an incomplete piece of code, help john to make his code working.
 Provide your logic in the given spaces.
 ```python3
 class Dog:
     def __init__(self, name=None):